 When the inspection is completed, you will receive a report detailing the condition of your roof and what work, if any, needs to be done to keep it in good shape.
 Key components included in a roof inspection report include:

-An inspection report includes information about the roof, such as the roof type and age, slope, and height, as well as the condition of all roofing components.
-At the same time, it should also provide information on the general roof condition, roof life expectancy, photos taken, and other important details.
+An inspection report includes information about the roof, such as the type, age, slope, and height.
+It should also provide information on the roof’s condition, life expectancy, photos taken, and other essential details.

 Roof Images

-Images allow the roofing contractor to paint a clearer idea of the overall condition of the roof and better illustrate the location of issues.
+Images allow the roofing contractor to see and document the overall condition of the roof and better illustrate the location of issues.

 Are a Roof Inspection and an Estimate the Same Thing?